 A. One in 700 children globally is born with a cleft lip and/or cleft palate.

 A. Operation Smile distinguishes itself by adhering to six core principles:

-For over 30 years, Operation Smile has become a pioneer in providing safe surgery and comprehensive care in the developing world.
-Our more than 5,000 medical volunteers from 80 countries reach the children who are typically isolated and hidden away because of their deformities.
+For over 30 years, Operation Smile has become a pioneer in providing safe surgery in the developing world.
+Our more than 5,400 medical volunteers from 80 countries reach the children who are typically isolated and hidden away because of their deformities.
 Many of these children and their families have never even seen a doctor or healthcare worker.
 Our volunteers treat both the physical needs of these children, as well as their psychological and social needs.
 Knowing how important nutrition is, our programs also include essential nutrition education and interventions.
-Our medical teams are saving children’s lives and giving them the chance to lead healthy and productive lives far into the future.
+Our medical teams are giving children the chance to lead healthy and productive lives far into the future.

 Too many countries have only one or two medical professionals who are trained to perform specialized procedures like cleft surgery, leaving hundreds of thousands of children with no access to treatment.
 To help meet this need, we train local surgeons, anesthesiologists, and other essential medical professionals in resource-poor settings so they are empowered to treat their own communities year-round.
 Intensive, hands-on medical education programs such as our American Heart Association international life-support program and our Helping Babies Breathe® courses in neonatal resuscitation develop critical skills for in-country medical professionals.
 In addition to our surgical and life-saving programs, we also train local healthcare professionals and community health workers to address issues such as birth asphyxia which accounts for 23% of all neonatal deaths.
 In this way, Operation Smile is meeting a much larger global need by helping to prevent death and alleviate the global burden of surgical disease.